kensanata/phoebe/README.md

 ## Wiki Directory

-You home directory should now also contain a wiki directory called `wiki`.
+Your home directory should now also contain a wiki directory called `wiki`.
 In it, you'll find a few more files:

 - `page` is the directory with all the page files in it; each file has the